 1. AnalyticsVidhya’s 3×3 RFM segmentation

 It is possible to group customers according to the 3 factors set out above.
 For example, group all customers whose seniority is less than 60 days in the same category.
 Similarly, customers with seniority greater than 60 days and less than 120 days in another category.
-We will also apply the same concept for Frequency and Value.
+We will also apply the same concept to Frequency and Value.

 Vidhya themselves set ranges for each score based on the nature of the activity.
 Ranges for frequency and monetary values will also be defined this way.